nesdoug/M8TE/Readme.txt

 Numberpad 2,4,6,8 to move to adjacent tile.
 Arrow keys to shift the image.
 F - fills a tile with selected color
-H - flip horizontal (notice the symmetric shape of the letter W) V - flip vertical (notice the symmetric shape of the letter E) R - rotate clockwise
+H - flip horizontal
+Y - flip vertical
+R - rotate clockwise
 L - rotate counter clockwise
 Delete - fills with color 0 (transparent)
 C - copy
+X - cut
 P - paste
+A - select all (only works for some brushes)